 Lavender Fields Provence.
-When you hear the words the color and the strong smell immediately come to mind.
+When you hear the words, the color and the strong smell immediately comes to mind.

 In this article you find out where the lavender fields are, when the lavender is blooming, you get the details about the route and the map and tips on what else you can do while traveling around the Provence in France.

 The lavender fields in the Provence are situated around the town of Valensole.
 This is the place where you find the most and biggest lavender fields.
 Most of them next to the road.

 When is the best time to see the lavender fields?

 The best time to see the lavender fields in bloom is from the beginning/mid June until beginning/mid August.
 I was there at the end of July / beginning of August and I was able to see a lot of lavender fields.

 Day 1: The Lac de Sainte-Croix and the Verdon Gorge

 You can do the whole tour in a couple of hours but we spent 3 days on it.
 Why?
 Because it´s soooooooooo beautiful.

 After a 13 hours drive from Austria to France we finally arrived at the Lac de Sainte Croix right after sunset.
 During the night, next to the lake, we had a storm and heavy rain.
 In the morning the weather was great again and we took our stuff and walked to the lake to rent a kayak.
 We put our smartphone and money into a Ziploc bag to prevent it from getting soaked and started paddling to the Canyon of Verdon (Gorges du Verdon).